Seatis/my-teaching-materials/workshop/java-beans/messageservice/java.md

 - service

 `MessageService` should be injected into `MessageProceeder` class using field-based, constructor-based and setter-based dependency injections, however only one of them should be wired.</br>
-Hint: Don't forget to scan for components(beans) in the relevant package.
+Hint: If it is necessary don't forget to scan for components(beans) in the relevant package.

 The Application class should be: